Dr. Wayne RebarberChiropractor

 Since I’m always looking for better ways to help facilitate healing, I attend post-graduate courses several times a year to keep updated on the latest changes in natural healing.

 The body is programmed to be healthy, vital and filled with energy.
 I believe that we are spiritual beings living in human bodies and I know that when we are faced with a health challenge, we are disconnected from our natural internal healing.
 I like to figure out the cause of a particular health challenge, rather than just removing symptoms.
 This may include recommending nutritional support, proper foot balance, a change in a limiting belief, proper movement of the body, and proper rest and hydration.

 In addition to helping others create wellness, I want my own body to function at its optimum level of health and well being.
 I still get my nervous system checked weekly, and I have since getting into chiropractic over 25 years ago.
-I also love to eat great food and luckily, my wife, Rachelle, is an awesome cook.
-We eat organic fruits and vegetables whenever possible, as well as free-range chicken, and meats that are not fed antibiotics or hormones, and we drink lots of pure water.
+I also love to eat great food and choose to eat organic fruits and vegetables whenever possible as well as free-range chicken and meats that are not fed antibiotics or hormones along with drinking lots of pure water.

 I love to work with people who want to actively participate in improving their health and the health of their families.
 I look forward to meeting with you in person to find out how we may be of service to you.
 Give us a call to arrange a time to explore your options.
 I have appointments available at both my Highland Park and Princeton office.
 I would love to help you meet your health goals.

 If you have any questions about our Highland Park chiropractor, or would like to learn more about chiropractic care at Rebarber Family Chiropractic, please call us at (732) 246-4242 today!

 Dr. Kim OmanChiropractor